-As KHNES is an interim service whereby the pupils' home schools retains responsibility for a pupils' SEND.
-In these instances we ask parents/carers to liaise with the SENCO of the home school to ensure that a pupil's needs are best met.
-During the initial acceptance meeting any further evidence regarding the pupils SEND and learning difficulties will be discussed in order to ensure all aspects of learning can be accommodated.
-During the pupil review meetings with the home school, hub managers should discuss any changes needed to be made to the provision with the home school.
-Any discussions around this area should be discussed with KHNES SEND lead before anything is agreed or changed.
+As TRS is an interim service whereby the pupils' home schools retain responsibility for a pupil's SEND we ask parents/carers to liaise with the SENCO of the home school to ensure that a pupil's needs are best met.
+During the initial acceptance meeting any further evidence regarding the pupil's SEND and learning difficulties will be discussed in order to ensure all aspects of learning can be accommodated.
+During the pupil review meetings with the home school, inclusion managers should discuss any changes needed to be made to the provision with the home school.
+Any discussions around this area should be discussed with TRS SEND lead before anything is agreed or changed.

-KHNES SEND oversight is currently provided by:
+TRS SEND oversight is currently provided by:

-Mr A.Walmsley based at the Leybourne hub 40 Teddington Drive, Leybourne, Kent, ME19 5FF (tel.)
+Mrs B Keynes based at the Leybourne school 40 Teddington Drive, Leybourne, Kent, ME19 5FF (tel.)
 01732 875694